 Your advisor can recommend personalized options for Social Security income

 If your financial situation allows, delaying your Social Security collection until age 70 can help maximize the benefit amount for you and your family.
 But this may not be the right choice for everyone.
-Your advisor will evaluate your personal situation and help you consider your options.
+We will evaluate your personal situation and help you consider your options.